lowleveldesign/debug-recipes/guides/windbg.md

 ### Processes (kernel-mode)

 Each time you break into the kernel-mode debugger, one of the processes will be active.
-You may learn which one by running the **!process -1 0** command.
+You may learn which one by running the `!process -1 0` command.
 If you are going to work with user-mode memory space you need to reload the process modules symbols (otherwise you will see symbols from the last reload).
-You may do so while switching process context with **.process /i** or **.process /r /p**, or ,manually, with the command: **.reload /user**. **/i** means invasive debugging and allows you to control the process from the kernel debugger. **/r** reloads user-mode symbols after the process context has been set (the behavior is the same as **.reload /user**). **/p** translates all transition page table entries (PTEs) for this process to physical addresses before access.
+You may do so while switching process context with `.process /i` (/i means invasive debugging and allows you to control the process from the kernel debugger) or `.process /r /p` (/r reloads user-mode symbols after the process context has been set (the behavior is the same as `.reload /user`), /p translates all transition page table entries (PTEs) for this process to physical addresses before access).

-**!peb** shows loaded modules, environment variables, command line arg, and more.
+`!peb` shows loaded modules, environment variables, command line arg, and more.

-The **!process 0 0 {image}** command finds a proces using its image name, e.g.: `!process 0 0 LINQPad.UserQuery.exe`.
+The `!process 0 0 {image}` command finds a proces using its image name, e.g.: `!process 0 0 LINQPad.UserQuery.exe`.

-When we know the process ID, we may use **!process {PID \| address} 0x7** (the 0x7 flag will list all the threads with their stacks)
+When we know the process ID, we may use `!process {PID | address} 0x7` (the 0x7 flag will list all the threads with their stacks).

 ### Handles

-There is a special debugger extension command **!handle** that allows you to find system handles reserved by a process: **!handle [Handle [UMFlags [TypeName]]]**
+There is a special debugger extension command `!handle` that allows you to find system handles reserved by a process.

-To list all handles reserved by a process use -1 (in kernel mode) or 0 (in user-mode) - you filter further by seeting a type of a handle: Event, Section, File, Port, Directory, SymbolicLink, Mutant, WindowStation, Semaphore, Key, Token, Process, Thread, Desktop, IoCompletion, Timer, Job, and WaitablePort, ex.:
+To list all handles reserved by a process use -1 (in kernel mode) or 0 (in user-mode).
+You may filter the list by setting a type of a handle:

 ```shell
 !handle 0 1 File